UEA-digital-human-group/paper-review-meshtalk/slides/slides.md

 Continuous-valued encoding is transformed to categorical representation.

 Justification refers to the literature, and the need to limit space size.

 --

+## Latent space

+$T \times H \times C$ dimensions

+$T$ is a feature sequence

+$H = 64$ categorical head

+$C = 128$ categories

+--

+## Latent space

+Continuous values transformed to categories with Gumbel-softmax

+They state category space is $C^H$ which is a 135 digit number!

+Note: Not quite sure - but I think each sequence forms a category

+--